Maxlous/telValidator_US/README.md

 # Solution for Telephone Number Validator (US) Project on FreeCodeCamp without Regular Expressions

 - Even though Hint 1 for the project says “There is no way around it, you will need to brush up your regular expressions skills,” there is a way!
 Since I don't like using regular expressions that much, I tried to solve the problem without ever using them.
 I know it means more code, but it is an alternative for those who is like me.
-So far did not see anybody solve the problem with this way, thus, thought to share it.
+So far did not see anybody solve the problem in this way, thus, thought to share it.

 ## Project Description